ConradIrwin/node-kyoto/README.md

 `kyotocabinet` methods aren't implemented yet.
 More docs and examples are forthcoming.

+## TODO / Known bugs (Eduardo's additions) ##

+* Tests almost works when running `expresso` with `-s` (serial mode), but "matchRegex" is failing - it's depending too much on the order of executed tests (and this depends on the order of keys in a JS object)
+* Check for Kyoto Cabinet API coverage (does 1.2.76 add new calls?)
+* Check for memory leaks - I had to remove some "uv_ref"/"uv_unref" calls and move some "delete"s around
+* Isolate pure calls from convenience ones.
+This allows us to consider Kyoto Cabinet's documentation as "oficial"

 ## Related ##

 An alternative to this package is [Kyoto Client][4], an implementation